FIWARE/tutorials.Step-by-Step/docs/historic-context.md

 created, which will be attached to the context broker.
 Details of the architecture and protocol used can be found in the [IoT Sensors tutorial](iot-sensors.md).
-The state of each device can be seen on the UltraLight device monitor web-page found at:
+The state of each device can be seen on the UltraLight device monitor web page found at:
 `http://localhost:3000/device/monitor`

 ![FIWARE Monitor](https://fiware.github.io/tutorials.Historic-Context/img/device-monitor.png)